-Dr. Marius Stan is a physicist and a chemist interested in non-equilibrium thermodynamics, heterogeneity, and multi-scale computational science for energy applications.
-He is also Technical Director for the Nuclear Energy Advanced Modeling and Simulation (NEAMS) program.
+Dr. Marius Stan is a computational physicist and chemist interested in non-equilibrium thermodynamics, heterogeneity, and materials design for energy and electronics applications.
+He uses artificial intelligence, machine learning, and multi-scale computer simulations to understand and predict properties of materials.

 Stan came to Argonne and the University of Chicago in 2010, from Los Alamos National Laboratory.
 Marius is a Senior Fellow at the University of Chicago’s Computation Institute (CI) and a senior Fellow of the Northwestern-Argonne Institute for Science and Engineering (NAISE).

 The goal of his research is to discover or design materials, structures, and device architectures for energy applications, such as nuclear energy and energy storage, and for the new generation computers.
 To that end, Marius develops theory-based (as opposite to empirical) mathematical models of thermodynamic and chemical properties of imperfect materials.
 The imperfection comes from defects or deviations from stoichiometry (e.g., in battery electrodes), from irradiation (e.g. in nuclear fuels), or doping (e.g. computer memory devices).
 Then he uses the models in computer simulations of coupled heat and chemical transport, micro(nano)-structure evolution, phase-stability, and phase transformations.
 To analyze large and complex experimental and computational data sets, he uses Bayesian analysis and machine learning methods based on regression and evolutionary (genetic) algorithms that can produce robust data screening and sampling.
 In parallel, he designs experiments to validate the models and simulations.